 Let’s get the basics out of the way.

-You might think that having a large downpayment is the best option.
-Naturally, the larger the downpayment, the smaller the mortgage, and if the logic follows, less interest paid.
+You might think that having a large down payment is the best option.
+Naturally, the larger the payment, the smaller the mortgage, and if the logic follows, less interest paid.
 However, interest rates are highly dependent on the mortgage product and your financial situation.
-In some cases, it may be beneficial to purchase the right property with a smaller downpayment.
+In some cases, it may be beneficial to purchase the right property with a smaller down payment.
 It is important to work with an unbiased mortgage professional to understand your financial goals before making a decision on buying your first home.

 The minimum down payment required depends on two things.
-First, the price of the house you are going to buy and second, the mortgage amount you will qualify for.
-The minimum downpayment for a home up to $500,000 is 5%.
-This increases to 10% for any amount above $500,000 and up to $999,999.
-You will require a 20% downpayment for any amounts over $1 million.
+First, the price of the house you are going to buy, and second, the mortgage amount you will qualify for.
+The minimum down payment for a home up to $500,000 is five per cent.
+This increases to 10 per cent for any amount above $500,000 and up to $999,999.
+You will require a 20 per cent down payment for any amounts over $1 million.

-In addition, no matter what the price of your new home is, if your downpayment is less than 20% you will be required to have Mortgage Default Insurance, which will add to your monthly mortgage payments.
-It is important to have clear financial goals to understand what downpayment is right for you.
+In addition, no matter what the price of your new home is, if your down payment is less than 20 per cent you will be required to have mortgage default insurance, which will add to your monthly mortgage payments.
+It is important to have clear financial goals to understand what down payment is right for you.

-If you are a first time home buyer you might not be aware of the programs and incentives that you can take advantage of.
-One program that can aid in getting together a downpayment is the RRSP Home Buyers’ Plan (HBP).
+If you are a first-time home buyer you might not be aware of the programs and incentives that you can take advantage of.
+One program that can aid in getting together a down payment is the RRSP Home Buyers’ Plan (HBP).
 This will let you withdraw up to $35,000 tax-free from your RRSP to put toward your home.
-This will take a nice chunk out of your downpayment and you have fifteen-years to repay the HBP.
+This will take a nice chunk out of your down payment and you have 15 years to repay the HBP.
 Repayments start the second year after you make your withdrawal.
 You can find more information about the HBP on the Government of Canada website here.

-Another newer incentive available for first time homebuyers is the First Time Home Buyer Incentive.
-This provides up to 10% of the purchase cost of a home, through a shared equity program.
+Another newer incentive available for first time homebuyers is the First-Time Home Buyer Incentive.
+This provides up to 10 per cent of the purchase cost of a home, through a shared equity program.
 This program aims to reduce the cost of your mortgage and share the risk of buying a home.
 This can reduce the amount of your mortgage insurance premium, as well as the amount of interest you need to pay on your mortgage.

 If you are looking to buy your first home and want to review your options, give me a call at (705) 333-4338 or get in touch with me here!